robjg/oddjob/docs/reference/org/oddjob/arooa/types/IdentifiableValueType.md

 [HOME](../../../../README.md)
 # identify

-Register a value with an Id.
+Register a value with an id.

-Unlike components, values can't have an Id.
-This type allows values to be registered so they can be referenced via the given Id elsewhere in the configuration.
+Unlike components, values can't have an id.
+This type allows values to be registered so they can be referenced via the given id elsewhere in the configuration.

 Components are registered when the configuration is parsed